Aldaviva/CSxAPI/Readme.md

 ```

 ## API documentation
-For xAPI documentation, refer to the [API Reference Guide PDF](https://www.cisco.com/c/en/us/support/collaboration-endpoints/spark-room-kit-series/products-command-reference-list.html) for the endpoint software version that this CSxAPI release targets, RoomOS 11.5.
+For xAPI documentation, refer to the [API Reference Guide PDF](https://www.cisco.com/c/en/us/support/collaboration-endpoints/spark-room-kit-series/products-command-reference-list.html) for the endpoint software version that this CSxAPI release targets.

-Alternatively, you may refer to the [online xAPI documentation site](https://roomos.cisco.com/xapi).
+Alternatively, you may refer to the [online xAPI documentation](https://roomos.cisco.com/xapi).

 ## Connection
 ```cs